 - 1.1 a) The curriculum for the Ordinary Degree shall extend over no fewer than three sessions full-time or four sessions part-time.
-The curriculum for the Degree with Honours shall extend over no fewer than four sessions full-time, or four sessions part-time and one session Full-time. - b) Students engaged in part-time study will be required to spend no fewer than 11⁄2 days per week in attendance on courses or in supervised study.
-The remaining time will be spent employed in an architect's office approved by the Professor of Architecture. - c) The Academic Council of The Glasgow School of Art may recognise attendance given and examinations passed in another institution; provided always that every candidate whose attendance and examinations are thus recognised shall attend qualifying courses for at least two academic years (including the final year of the curriculum) at The Glasgow School of Art. - 1.2 Every candidate for the Degree of Bachelor of Architectural Studies must attend, for the minimum period of study stipulated in the Regulations, courses of instruction in The Glasgow School of Art, except that the Academic Council may recognise attendance given and examinations passed in another institution specially recognised by the University Court on the recommendation of the Senate; provided always that every candidate whose attendance or examinations are thus recognised, shall normally attend qualifying courses for at least two academic years full-time or three academic years part-time for the Ordinary Degree or three academic years full-time for the Degree with Honours or, in the case of part-time students, three academic years part-time and one academic year full-time for the Degree with Honours (in each case including the final year of the curriculum) in The Glasgow School of Art and shall pass the Degree examinations appropriate to these courses.
+The curriculum for the Degree with Honours shall extend over no fewer than four sessions full-time, or four sessions part-time and one session full-time. - b) Candidates engaged in part-time study will be required to spend no fewer than 11⁄2 days per week in attendance on courses or in supervised study.
+The remaining time will be spent employed in an architect's office approved by the Professor of Architecture. - c) The Academic Council of The Glasgow School of Art may recognise attendance given and examinations passed in another institution; provided always that every candidate whose attendance and examinations are thus recognised shall attend qualifying courses for at least two academic years (including the final year of the curriculum) at The Glasgow School of Art.